A Halmos-von Neumann theorem for actions of general groups: Halmos-von Neumann for general groups

 The following key result about morphisms between irreducible representations is known as Schur's lemma (see, e.g. \cite[Theorem 27.9 and Corollary 27.10]{HeRo1970}). \begin{proposition} For irreducible representations $\pi$ and $\varrho$ of $G$ the following assertions hold. \begin{enumerate}[(i)] \item Every morphism $U \colon \pi \rightarrow \varrho$ is zero or an isomorphism. \item The vector space of morphisms $\mathrm{Mor}(\pi,\varrho)$ is at most one-dimensional. \end{enumerate} \end{proposition}

 We need some standard constructions for finite-dimensional representations.
 Subrepresentations of a given finite-dimensional representation as well as the direct sum $\pi \oplus \varrho$ and tensor product $\pi \otimes \varrho$ of finite-dimensional representations $\pi$ and $\varrho$ are defined in the obvious way.
 In addition we recall the following. \begin{definition} Let $\pi$ be a finite-dimensional representation of $G$.
-Let $\overline{E_\pi}$ be the set $E_\pi$ equipped with the unique vector space structure turning the identity $\mathrm{Id}_{E_\pi}\colon E_\pi \rightarrow \overline{E_\pi}$ into an antilinear isomorphism.
 The \emph{complex conjugate representation} of $\pi$ is given by

 \end{definition}

 We now introduce the dual of $G$ generalizing the Pontryagin dual $G^*$ from the abelian case.